adafruit/adafruit-io-node/README.md

 aio.feeds('Test').write(100);
 ```

-You can also pipe data to the stream, just like any node.js writable stream.
+You can also pipe data to the stream, just like any node.js writable data.

 ```js
 process.stdin.pipe(aio.feeds('Test'));